 People with serious mental health problems are at a significantly higher risk of developing preventable chronic conditions such as diabetes and cardiovascular disease.
 Evidence shows that people with SMI die up to 20 years younger than the average population.
 Preventable cardiovascular disease (CVD) is the major cause of death.

-Untreated physical illness in people with mental health problems places a major burden on health systems by increasing use of unplanned and urgent health care.
+Untreated physical illness in people with mental health problems also places a major burden on health systems by increasing use of unplanned and urgent health care.

 How are we helping?